 38. Buy in bulk (if it makes sense)

 You will generally get a better price if you buy in bulk (do the math to be sure), but having more food means that it is likely to go to waste if you don't use it up in time.
-One way to work around this problem is to split a bulk purchase with a family or friend.
+One way to work around this problem is to split a bulk purchase with a family or friend so you can both take advantage of the savings without worrying about having too much food inventory.

 39. Buy in season